irimina/layoutExercises_version-2/README.md

 - You can represent the container for the images using a div or a ul element.
 It’s up to you.

-- To make the images fit the containing cell, you should give them a width of 100% and set their object-fit property to cover so they don’t get squashed.
+- To make the images fit the containing cell, you should give them a width of 100% and set their object-fit property to <strong>cover</strong> so they don’t get squashed.